Table of Contents

 HIBERNIA DEVELOPMENT PROJECT

-Canada Hibernia Holding Corporation’s sole responsibility is to hold, manage, administer and operate the Government of Canada’s 8.5% working interest in the Hibernia offshore oil project, in order to maximize the benefits for the shareholders.
+Canada Hibernia Holding Corporation’s sole responsibility is to hold, manage, administer and operate the Government of Canada’s working interests in the Hibernia offshore oil project, in order to maximize the benefits for the shareholders.

-Through the Operator of the Hibernia Development Project (Hibernia Management Development Company), the Company explores for oil and gas reservoirs by shooting seismic lines, interpreting results and applying geological science and theory to search our hydrocarbon deposits.
+Through the Operator of the Hibernia Development Project (Hibernia Management Development Company), the Company develops the oil and gas reservoirs in the Hibernia field by shooting seismic lines, interpreting results and applying geological science and theory to develop our hydrocarbon deposits.

 Geo Science and Technical Reports